Chapter 13: Sakura and the Forgotten Memory

 "You do?
 The cards and everything?"
 Keroberos asked.

 Sakura nodded as she picked up the book and the Key from Kaho, returning them to the rightful place in her robe and around her neck.
 The Key settled down next to the necklace she had received from Syaoran, bumping into it.
 The two necklaces around her neck were mismatched and they kept banging into each other.
-That had been why she hadn't been wearing Syaoran's necklace very often.
+That had been why she hadn't worn Syaoran's necklace very often, she now remembered.

 "It was Professor Lockhart," Sakura explained quickly.
 "He got me alone and cast something.
 Obrarilate or something.
 He then took the cards and the Key."